Aram57a/js-ninja-course-program/js-fundamentals/04-data-types.md

 console.log(Infinity) // Infinity
 ```
 ### NaN
 ``NaN`` represents a computational error.
-It is a result of an incorrect or an undefined mathematical operation
+It is a result of an incorrect or an undefined mathematical operation - Not a Number
 ```javascript
 console.log('some text' / 2) // NaN, such division is erroneous
 ```